Config file

 Example

-The following is an example stryker.conf.json
+The following is an example stryker.config.json

 file.
 It specifies running mocha tests with the mocha test runner.